Led Zeppelin (album): Legacy

 The album's success and influence is widely acknowledged, even by publications that were initially sceptical.
-In 2006, Rolling Stone commented on the originality of the music, and Zeppelin's heavy style, comparing them to Cream, Jimi Hendrix, the MC5 and the Stooges, but reiterated that they had mass appeal.
+In 2006, Mikal Gilmore commented in Rolling Stone on the originality of the music, and Zeppelin's heavy style, contrasting them with Cream, Jimi Hendrix, the MC5 and the Stooges, and noting that they had mass appeal.
 Led Zeppelin was cited by Stephen Thomas Erlewine as "a significant turning point in the evolution of hard rock and heavy metal".
-According to arts and culture scholar Michael Fallon, it "announced the emergence of a loud and raw new musical genre" in metal. and by the BBC as "a product of the 1960s whose often bombastic style signposted a new decade".
+According to arts and culture scholar Michael Fallon, it "announced the emergence of a loud and raw new musical genre" in metal.
+Greg Moffitt for the BBC said that the band was "a product of the 60s, but their often bombastic style signposted a new decade and ... a new breed of rock bands".
 Sheldon Pearce from Consequence of Sound regarded it as Zeppelin's "ode to rock's progressive metamorphosis" and "the first hard rock domino" for their future accomplishments: "Its orchestration delves adventurously through hard rock and heavy metal with bluesy undertones that often cause the chords to weep poignantly as if struck with malice".

 The album was described as a "brilliant if heavy-handed blues-rock offensive" by popular music scholar Ronald Zalkind.
 Martin Popoff argued that while the album may not have been the first heavy metal record, it did feature what was likely to be the first metal song – "Communication Breakdown" – "with its no-nonsense machine gun between the numbers riff".
 In 2003, VH1 named Led Zeppelin the 44th-greatest album of all time.
-The same year, the album was ranked 29th on Rolling Stone's 500 Greatest Albums of All Time (their highest charting album on the list); an accompanying blurb read: "Heavy metal still lives in its shadow," maintaining the rating in a 2012 revised list, and ranked 101st in a 2020 revised list.
+The same year, the album was ranked 29th on Rolling Stone's 500 Greatest Albums of All Time (their highest-charting album on the list); an accompanying blurb read: "Heavy metal still lives in its shadow," maintaining the rating in a 2012 revised list, and ranked 101st in a 2020 revised list.
 In 2004, the album was inducted into the Grammy Hall of Fame.
-Jimmy Page, observed Aerosmith's Joe Perry, "was an incredible producer and he wrote all these great songs.
+Aerosmith's Joe Perry observed that Jimmy Page "was an incredible producer and he wrote all these great songs.
 When he was cutting the first Zeppelin album, he knew what he wanted.
-His vision was so much more global than Jeff and Eric's.
+His vision was so much more global than Jeff [Beck] and Eric [Clapton's].
 Playing guitar was just one part of the puzzle … I have to have the first four Led Zeppelin albums on me at all times."